DaniilsSmirnovs/P1_Bellabeat/README.md

 #### Purpose:

 The goal of this project is to analyse trends in the usage of non-Bellabeat smart devices.
-It will identify the most common features consumers engage with and explore the factors influencing their usage.
+It will identify how consumers engage with various features of their smart devices and explore the factors influencing their usage.
 The project will then assess how these insights can be applied to Bellabeat's target audience, providing recommendations for a marketing strategy focused on one of Bellabeat's products.

 #### Major Project Activities: